mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 So, the return value of our isEven function contains the results of the neurons in the output layer.
 (Which for isEven is only one neuron.)

-Between the input layer and the output layer are one or more hidden layers,which also consist of neurons.
+Between the input layer and the output layer are one or more hidden layers, which also consist of neurons.

 When we call the isEven function the numbers from the input array propagate through the network from left to right.

 The hidden layer neurons take the input layer as an input.

-The outputs of the neurons in the hidden layer become the inputs for the neurons in the output layer.
+The outputs from the neurons in the hidden layer become the inputs for the neurons in the output layer.

-The image below shows how we progressively calculate the outputs of each layer.
-The exact values don't mean anything, we'll look at them later.
+The image below shows how we progressively calculate the outputs for each layer.
+The exact values here don't mean anything, we'll look at them later.

 ![values propagate through the neural network from the input layer to the output layer](/img/blog/super-simple-neural-network/propagation.png)